sontungexpt/sttusline/README.md

 create your own component.
 I'm very happy to see your component.
 So if you have any idea to create a new component, please open an issue or pull request.

-🛠️ At present, the highlight feature of this plugin is very simple.
-So I hope you can contribute to this plugin to make it better.
+🛠️ At present, I feel that use table to create new component is easy to control than creating by calling get and set function.
+So I recommend you to use branch [table_version](https://github.com/sontungexpt/sttusline/tree/table_version) instead of this branch

 ## Preview